 Dr. Najmaldin Karim Fellowship in Kurdish Political Studies

-The Kurdish Political Studies Program (KPSP) introduces the Dr. Najmaldin Karim Fellowship for undergraduate students at UCF.
-The fellow will be provided a research space conducive to educational and professional development and conduct a research project related to Kurdish politics, broadly defined, under the supervision of KPSP faculty in the spring 2017 semester.
+The Kurdish Political Studies Program (KPSP) sponsors the Dr. Najmaldin Karim Fellowship for undergraduate students at UCF.
+The fellow will be provided a research space conducive to educational and professional development and conduct a research project related to Kurdish politics, broadly defined, under the supervision of KPSP faculty in the spring 2018 semester.
 This research will have the aim of producing a final paper that is worthy of publication.
 It aims to enrich the fellow’s academic credentials, providing a unique opportunity to gain in-depth insights about Kurdish politics through independent research.
 The fellow will receive $500 for the semester.
 All financial aid rules and regulations apply.*

 - A minimum GPA of 3.5